Nevada: Cattle ranching

 Cattle ranching is a major economic activity in rural Nevada.
 Nevada's agricultural outputs are cattle, hay, alfalfa, dairy products, onions, and potatoes.
 In 2020, there were an estimated 438,511 head of cattle and 71,699 head of sheep in Nevada.
 Most of these animals forage on rangeland in the summer, with supplemental feed in the winter.
 Calves are generally shipped to out-of-state feedlots in the fall to be fattened for the market.
 Over 90% of Nevada's 653,891 acre of cropland is used to grow hay, mostly alfalfa, for livestock feed.

+Technology

+Nevada has seen a recent increase in technology companies moving to the state from California.
+Large data centers have been built in the northern region around Reno and Sparks.
+The migration has been credited to the lack of extreme weather events, infrastructure upgrades, and the state’s business-friendly tax laws.
+In October 2023, the EDA designated the University of Nevada, Reno (UNR) as a Tech Hub.
+The Tahoe-Reno Industrial Center is reported to be the state’s largest tech hub in the state.
+This area is home to the Tesla Gigafactory, Panasonic, Google, Switch, and Positron AI.

 Largest employers

 The largest employers in the state, as of the first fiscal quarter of 2011, are the following, according to the Nevada Department of Employment, Training and Rehabilitation: